robinkingz/Data-Analysis-Stackpole/README.md

-# Database
+# Data-Analysis-for-production
-Database connection and SQL command
+Database: For Database connection and SQL command
+Part Status: Check status of part